samwarnick/samwarnick.com/src/content/blog/2024/10/2024-10-29-why-notebooks-are-garbage-and-loose-leaf-paper-is-unequivocally-best-part-7.md

 summary: Just use a sheet a paper.
 It's better than a notebook.
 published: true
 ---
-# Why notebooks are garbage and loose leaf paper is unequivocally best—Part 7

 A new, blank notebook is an obligation of something that needs to be filled.
 It's daunting.
 An underutilized notebook serves as a constant reminder of your failure to have thoughts worthy of putting in it.
 It sits on your desk or shelf, taunting you.
 It's kind of a jerk.